5 Reasons You Might Want A Website Redesign

 This change in the navigation design is why we added a hamburger menu to our website.
 A hamburger menu consists of three lines that bunch up and expand to show your full navigation bar.

-These new menus are handy on mobile response websites.
+These new menus are handy on mobile responsive websites.

 3. Web standards